Let's play with the display!

 You need to define the value to which you want to set the variable.

-Find this block named "123" in the "Math" section.
+Find the block named "123" in the "Math" section.
 This block is a numerical value block, and you can type in the numerical value you want once you drop it onto the drawing area.

 Place the block as shown in the photo below.